RotorHazard/RotorHazard/doc/Plugins.md

 ### Actions

-Actions are behaviors that can be assigned to events from the server's front-end interface, allowing users to customize when and how they occur.
+*Actions* are behaviors be assigned to events by users from the server's UI. *Action effects* are assigned to and triggered by the *event* a user has configured within an *action*.
+All parameters of the selected *event* in the *action* become available to the *effect*.

-Action effects are registered with the `actionsInitialize` event.
-This event provides a `registerFn` argument, which is a function that must be called to register your effects with the action system.
+*Effects* must be registered to be available in the UI.
+The `registerEffect` method of the `EventActions` object provides effect registration.
+Access to this method is provided though the `registerFn` argument of the `actionsInitialize` event.
+Pass an `ActionEffect` object to this method to register it.

 For example, an effect to send a UDP message might be registered with the following functions:
 ```